 Structurally, UCITS are similar to the conventional mutual funds in many ways.
 However, there are important differences affecting how you can invest in them and how they impact your tax liability.
 If you want to diversify your portfolio with global investments, U.S.-based funds and ETFs that invest in international and emerging markets may be a better choice.

 - When considering new investments, keep your overall financial plan in mind.
 Also factor in the potential tax implications when deciding where to hold assets.
 Some funds, such as ETFs, may complement a taxable brokerage account, since they’re already tax-efficient.
 Alternately, a traditional mutual fund may be a better fit for a tax-advantaged investment account, such as a 401(k) or traditional IRA.

 - Consider talking to a financial advisor about how you can diversify to include assets that go beyond the U.S. market.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.